DrYak/louvain-community/readme.txt

 -----------------------------------------------------------------------------

 Disclaimer:
-This is the first public version of this program, if you find a bug, please send a bug report to jean-loup.guillaume@lip6.fr including if necessary the input file and the parameters that caused the bug.
+If you find a bug, please send a bug report to jean-loup.guillaume@lip6.fr including if necessary the input file and the parameters that caused the bug.

-Note that the program does not make much verifications about the arguments, and is expecting a friendly use.
-Optimization have to be made directly in the code to work with very large graphs since memory usage is not so clean, in particular the following two lines: community.cpp:169:  g2.links    = (int *)malloc((long)100000000*8);
-community.cpp:170:  g2.weights  = (int *)malloc((long)100000000*8);
-The function neigh_comm in community.cpp can be optimized.

 You can also send me any comment or suggestion about the program.

+Note that the program is expecting a friendly use and therefore does not make much verifications about the arguments.

 -----------------------------------------------------------------------------

 This package offers a set of functions to use in order to compute communities on graphs weighted or unweighted.
 A typical sequence of actions is:

-1. Conversion from a text format (each line contains a couple "src dest") Note that nodes are renumbered to be consecutive AND starting from 0.
+1. Conversion from a text format (each line contains a couple "src dest") ./convert -i graph.txt -o graph.bin
-This can be confusing, so take care:
+This program can also be used to convert weighted graphs (each line contain a triple "src dest w") using -w option:
+./convert -i graph.txt -o graph.bin -w graph.weights
+Finally, nodes can be renumbered from 0 to nb_nodes - 1 using -r option (less space wasted in some cases):
-./convert -i graph.txt -o graph.bin
+./convert -i graph.txt -o graph.bin -r

 2. Computes communities and displays hierarchical tree:
-./community graph.bin -l -1 > graph.tree
+./community graph.bin -l -1 -v > graph.tree

 To ensure a faster computation (with a loss of quality), one can use the -q option to specify that the program must stop if the increase of